 There have been numerous reports of poke the bear cyber attacks over the last few years.

 Perhaps the most well-known poke the bear incident was when the Sony Pictures film “The Interview” poked the bear by satirizing and parodying North Korean rulers.
-This provoked North Koren hackers to attack Sony’s IT infrastructure, exposing sensitive data, including Sony employee and customer data, spreadsheets, films, and more.
+This provoked North Korean hackers to attack Sony’s IT infrastructure, exposing sensitive data, including Sony employee and customer data, spreadsheets, films, and more.

-Another Poke the Bear attack of note was when CEO of HB Gary Federal, Aaron Barr, claimed that he could out members of the hacker group, Anonymous.
+Another poke the bear attack of note was when CEO of HB Gary Federal, Aaron Barr, claimed that he could out members of the hacker group, Anonymous.
 Anonymous responded by hacking into the HB Gary Federal network, stealing documents and personal emails.

 We may see an increase in poke the bear cyber attacks, thanks to the current Russia/Ukraine War, which is also being fought in cyberspace.
 The U.S. Department of Homeland Security (DHS) has warned that Russian hackers are targeting critical U.S. infrastructure.

 Users can also inadvertently “poke the bear” by being lax about their online security.
-This is caused by users not taking the proper safeguard to protect themselves online.
+This is caused by users not taking the proper safeguards to protect themselves online.
 For example, in 2018, a report indicated that 78% of folks around the globe actively look for free public WiFi hotspots, with 72% of those users being unconcerned about security when connecting.

 What Type of Cyber Attacks Are Used in a Poke the Bear Attack?

-A Poke the Bear attack is not limited to one particular type of cyber attack.
-A Poke the Bear attack is simply the result of you doing something to spur a bad guy to launch a cyber attack on you or your company.
+A poke the bear attack is not limited to one particular type of cyber attack.
+A poke the bear attack is simply the result of you doing something to spur a bad guy to launch a cyber attack on you or your company.

 There are numerous types of cyber attacks that can be used in a poke the bear attack.
 In this section, I’ll explain some of these attacks and also discuss how to recognize and protect yourself against them.